A view of the main shrine in Ashtalakshmi temple which has 4 levels

 4. How much time should I plan to spend here?

-Most visitors spend 30–60 minutes for darshan and a slow circumambulation.
+Most visitors spend 30–45 minutes for darshan and moving through all shrine levels.